oceane-razafy/ft_irc/README.md

 /connect <server_address> <port> <password>
 ```

 Alternatively, users can manually send commands to the server using `nc` (netcat) tool.
-However, to properly establish the connection, users must enter the necessary commands (`PASS`, `NICK`, `USER`) to properly be registered on the server.
+However, users must enter the necessary commands (`PASS`, `NICK`, `USER`) to properly be registered on the server.

 ```
 nc -C localhost <port>